IGELsociety/IGEL_website/content/events/event-IGEL2025.md

 here.
 Outdoor enthusiasts will enjoy the nearby Lady Bird Lake and the expansive Zilker Park, including the 3-acre Barton Springs Pool (12,000 square meters), where an underground spring keeps groovy Austinites cool and chill.
 Austin’s central location also allows for easy day trips to other major Texas cities like San Antonio and Dallas.
-For more information, please visit this [link](https://www.austintexas.org/) or [Soon’s Austin Checklist](https://docs.google.com/document/d/1uj9ZT9oeOuNUAqD6tAOzYkgkl5aprw2Z33KF0qmron0/edit).
+For more information, please visit this <a href="https://www.austintexas.org/" target="_blank">link</a> or <a href="https://docs.google.com/document/d/1uj9ZT9oeOuNUAqD6tAOzYkgkl5aprw2Z33KF0qmron0/edit" target="_blank">Soon’s Austin Checklist</a>.

 ### How to reach Austin